Oatmeal Chocolate Peanut Butter Bars

 Are there health benefits to eating peanut butter?

 Many people who try to be health-conscious when planning meals will tell you they like peanuts and peanut butter because it is packed with protein.
-If you look to meat as your main protein source, you may want to consider trying peanuts as an alternative.
-Yes, peanuts have fats, but they are what are termed “good fats” and are called polyunsaturated and monounsaturated fats.
-They are known for providing a lower risk of weight gain and related obesity, as long as eaten in moderation, mainly due to the high-calorie factor.
+If you look to meat as your primary protein source, you may want to consider trying peanuts as an alternative.
+Yes, peanuts have fats, but they are called “good fats” and are polyunsaturated and monounsaturated fats.
+They are known for providing a lower risk of weight gain and related obesity, as long as they are eaten in moderation, mainly due to their high-calorie content.

-Peanuts have great nutritional value due to being a great source of magnesium, vitamins B6 and E, niacin, and manganese.
-We all need certain metals in our body, and peanuts provide copper, a good mineral that we need to strengthen our bones, increase our immune functions, and provide strong blood vessels.
+Peanuts have great nutritional value because they are a great source of magnesium, vitamins B6 and E, niacin, and manganese.
+We all need certain metals in our bodies, and peanuts provide copper, a mineral that strengthens our bones, increases our immune functions, and provides strong blood vessels.

-I hadn’t heard of it before, but my research came upon the fact that peanuts have a fat called oleic acid.
-This fat can help you maintain proper levels of cholesterol and blood sugar, and lower blood pressure, all worthwhile goals as you strive to lower your risk of heart disease.
-This fat can also reduce your body’s resistance to insulin, thus reducing the chance of type 2 diabetes.
+I hadn’t heard of it before, but my research revealed that peanuts contain a fat called oleic acid.
+This fat can help you maintain proper cholesterol and blood sugar levels and lower blood pressure, all worthwhile goals as you strive to lower your risk of heart disease.
+It can also reduce your body’s resistance to insulin, thus reducing the chance of type 2 diabetes.

 One other positive feature of peanuts is the number of antioxidants they contain.
 Antioxidants are great to help prevent any cell damage, and they do some repair work on cells.